andrewjahn/AndysBrainBook/docs/E-Prime/E-Prime_ShortCourse/EP_01_Introduction.rst

 The backbone of an E-Prime experiment is the **procedure** object; each new E-Prime experiment starts with a procedure object called **SessionProc**.
 If you double-click on the object to see its contents, you will see a window that contains a horizontal line - the **Procedural Timeline**.
 It depicts the timeline of the experiment going from left to right.
 As we construct our experiment with **objects**, the timeline will present each object in sequence as it appears on the timeline.
-How these objects are constructed and how we use them to build an experiment, we will turn to in the next chapter.
+In the next chapter, we will learn how these objects are constructed and how we use them to build an experiment.

 Video